artur31415/Synapse/AndroidShield/README.txt

 v1.0:

     [ENG-USA]
-        This library was developed to work with the android app "Android Shield Arduino".
+        This library was developed to work with the android app "Bluetooth Shield Arduino".

         The app features lcd screen, 5 buttons, 5 leds, 2 scrollbars and 2 progressbars.